 Guide to Planning a Celebration of Life

 When a loved one passes, the idea of a traditional funeral might feel too formal or constraining.
-Increasingly, families are choosing to hold a Celebrations of life as a meaningful way to honour someone’s life, personality and the joy they brought into the world.
+More and more, families are choosing to hold a Celebrations of life as a meaningful way to honour someone’s life, personality and what they brought into the world.

 Fiona Garrivan, Melbourne funerals, melbourne wake ideas, melbourne celebrant, funeral celebrant, celebration of life 2.png